Woman sitting in grass reading a book

 What is the population of Brookings?

-Brookings is the fourth largest city in South Dakota with a population of 23,657 (Census 2015 estimate).
-Our coordinates are 44 degrees North latitude and -96 degrees West longitude.
+Brookings is the fourth largest city in South Dakota with a population of 23,993 (Census 2022 estimate).

 Why the name Brookings?